jxxcarlson/MiniLatexReader/README.md

 4. Copy the files `index.html` and `Main.min.js` to your webserver.

+**Note.** I've moved the app to MathJax 3.0, which is still in beta.
+If you want use MathJax 2.7, use `index-old.html`.
+If you use MathJax 3.0, you will also have to copy the file `mj3-tex2html-simple.dist.js`.

 ## Customizing the app.

 If you make changes to `index.html`, there is nothing further to do.